 Transfer Courses.
 Students may transfer up to nine units of previously completed coursework toward the master's degree, with Graduate Advisor approval.
 These may include continuing education courses, transfer courses, courses completed before the filing date for the program, or a combination thereof.
 Transfer courses must be equivalent to 4000- or 5000-level course work at Cal State L.A. and must be acceptable for graduate credit in an advanced degree program at the institution where they were taken.
 The student will need to provide the graduate advisor with a course description of the course(s) he/she wants to transfer to Cal State LA.
 The student should also submit unofficial transcripts to the advisor.
-The courses must not have been used as part of their undergraduate degree requirements, the cumulative undergraduate GPA must be 2.75 or greater.
-Once the advisor determines the course(s) is transferrable, the procedure depends on where the courses were taken.
-If they were taken elsewhere, the grad advisor uses the Advisor
+The courses must not have been used as part of their undergraduate degree requirements, and the cumulative undergraduate GPA must be 2.75 or greater.
+Once the advisor determines the courses are transferrable, the Graduate Advisor will use GET to incorporate these courses into the degree program.